bhanu155/ColorGame/README.md

 # ColorGame
-JavaScript based game to guess the correct color from given RGB values .
+JavaScript based game to guess the correct color from random RGB values .